Edward C. Kalbfus: President, Naval War College (second term)

 Having served in four-star rank as Commander of the Battle Force, Kalbfus reported for a second tour in two-star rank as President of the Naval War College on June 30, 1939.
 His status as a former Battle Force commander reflected the role of the Naval War College in anticipation of American involvement in World War II.
-In September of 1939, the General Board of the Navy provided a series of mobilization recommendations in anticipation of American involvement in the European war.
-The ongoing conflict in Asia provided additional impetus for the Bureau of Navigation to request a war contingency plan from the President of the Naval War College.The Chief of the Bureau of Navigation, Rear Admiral Chester W. Nimitz anticipated the wartime personnel shortfalls inherent with the potential declaration of war, thus inspiring his request to Kalbfus for assistance in examining the future requirements for maintaining the functions of the Naval War College.
+In September 1939, the General Board of the Navy provided a series of mobilization recommendations in anticipation of American involvement in the European war.
+The ongoing conflict in Asia provided additional impetus for the Bureau of Navigation to request a war contingency plan from the President of the Naval War College.
+The Chief of the Bureau of Navigation, Rear Admiral Chester W. Nimitz anticipated the wartime personnel shortfalls inherent with the potential declaration of war, thus inspiring his request to Kalbfus for assistance in examining the future requirements for maintaining the functions of the Naval War College.

 Under peacetime reorganizations of the Navy Department under General Order 143, along with the reestablishment of the Atlantic Fleet under the four-star flag of Admiral Ernest J. King, Kalbfus continued as President of the Naval War College upon formally accepting additional duty the senior flag officer present to coordinate all naval activities in the Narragansett Bay area.
 "Even though his duties as Commandant of the Naval Base may occupy most, if not all of his time during war, his office as President, Naval War College, will remain alive and the college will continue as an entity."
 Naval Operating Base, Newport was created on March 31, 1941, and Kalbfus became base commandant on April 2.
 As Commander, Naval Operating Base, Newport, he supervised the Naval Training Center; Naval Net Depot; Naval Air Station, Quonset Point; Naval Torpedo Station; Naval Fuel Depot, Melville; and the Naval Hospital.
 The new naval base cost $100,000,000 to establish and covered 2200 acre of shoreline.